nartallax/cardboard/README.md

 })
 ```

 And that's the basic idea of that library.
-Real-life use-cases can be more advanced, which is covered by following sections.
+Real-life use-cases can be more advanced, which is covered by following sections of this document.

 Note that boxes optimize their updates by comparing their old and new value with `===` operator.
 That means two things:

-1. You cannot trigger update by `myBox(myBox())`.
+1. You cannot trigger update by `myBox.set(myBox.get())`.
-2. If your box contains an object - box won't be updated when the object is modified inplace.
+2. If your box contains an object - box won't be updated when the object is modified in-place.
 If you need to trigger an update - you need to create a new object with your new values.
-You should keep old object's property values though, as it will help `.prop` boxes to not update too much (see below)
+You should only modify fields of old object that needs to be modified; keeping values of old fields help other boxes to not trigger more updates than needed, see below.

 ## Basic RBox usage